Retirement Planning

 Business owners face unique retirement challenges that W-2 employees don't encounter.
 Your business likely represents a significant portion of your net worth, but it's illiquid and complex to convert into retirement income.
 I help business owners think through both the financial and operational aspects of transitioning from working in the business to living off its value.

-Retirement plan selection matters more for business owners than employees because you have far more flexibility.
+Retirement plan selection and design matters more for business owners than employees because you have far more flexibility.
 SEP-IRAs are simple but offer lower contribution limits.
 Solo 401(k)s allow higher deferrals and Roth contributions if your business has no employees other than your spouse.
 Cash balance plans can allow six-figure annual contributions for high-earning owners nearing retirement, but require actuarial calculations and ongoing administration.
 Choosing the right structure depends on your income, timeline, and whether you have employees.

 Exit planning and business valuation often get postponed until it's too late.
 Whether you're planning to sell to a third party, transition to a family member, or wind down operations, understanding your business's realistic value and structuring the sale tax-efficiently requires years of advance planning, not months.
 I work with business owners to model different exit scenarios and coordinate with attorneys and CPAs to create actionable plans.
 Converting business equity into retirement income might involve installment sales, earnouts, seller financing, or reinvesting proceeds into diversified portfolios.
 Each approach has different tax and risk implications that need to be evaluated within your broader financial plan.